nyingimaina/jattac.libs.autocomplete/README.md

 - **uniqueId:** Optional.
 Unique identifier for the autocomplete component.
 - **onDropdownOpen:** Optional.
 Callback function triggered when the dropdown opens.
 - **onDropdownClose:** Optional.
 Callback function triggered when the dropdown closes.
+- **placeholder:** Optional.
+Prompt to display if user has not entered any text in the component
+- **newItemPrompt:** Optional.
+Prompt to display when an item that doesn't exist in the list is entered.

 ## License